dpfavand/linting-guide/README.md

 aka why did Daniel send me here?

 > When I check for a working linter, 80% of the time, there is no linting configuration in the project, or it isn't being used properly.
-And you can tell in the quality of the codebase and the types of issues that folks find themselves tyring to untangle.
+And you can tell in the quality of the codebase and the types of issues that folks find themselves trying to untangle.

 ### Bad project configuration